If you’ve recently downloaded a newly released game or a next-gen remaster, and were greeted with this frustrating crash message upon launching:

 For AMD Graphics Cards:

-- Go to AMD Driver and Support page.
+- Go to the AMD Driver and Support page.

 - Select your GPU model and download the latest driver version.